phesketh-igtp/HuGTiP-SARS-CoV-2.nf/README.md

 # SARS-CoV-2 Surveillance Pipeline

 A comprehensive Nextflow DSL2 pipeline for SARS-CoV-2 genomic surveillance using Oxford Nanopore Technologies (ONT) sequencing data.

-I wrote this when the EPI2ME-lab artic workflow was depreciated.
+>I wrote this when the EPI2ME-lab artic workflow was depreciated, it functions internally, but I have not writen currently for outside use.
+This might happen in the future, but currently there are a number of issues potential users should be aware of.
+> **Expected instilation problems:**
+> - Nextflow building of conda enviornments problems
+>   - _proovframe_ does not seem to install, and the conda environment created by nextflow needs to be manually activated and proovframe installed.
+>   - _artic_ requires models to be downloaded manually, this is easily done with the command `XXXXX`, but again, this must be done manually after ativating the relevant conda environment
+> - Currently there is only a single primer scheme.

 ## Overview